SUN'S SHINE INDIA

 - Lowering overall production costs

-Instead of requiring large investments, Lean encourages businesses to refine processes, engage employees, and continually discover ways to operate more efficiently.
+Instead of requiring large investments, lean encourages businesses to refine processes, engage employees, and continually discover ways to operate more efficiently.

 Core Objectives of the MSME Competitive (LEAN) Scheme